thaonguyenvan/backup_mysql/README.md

 **b.
 Extended feature:**

+- "container": true / false
+    ```
+    MySQL is running on container or not.
+If settings is true, you must specify other information about container name of running MySQL/MariaDB.
+    ```

 - "backup_s3": true / false
     ```
     Backup to s3 or not.
 If settings is true, you must specify some other information about s3 access and secret key.